-This bill would include as another type of excused absence 4 absences per school year to care for a sick child, for which the school is prohibited from requiring a note from a doctor.
-The bill would authorize a school to allow a parenting pupil who gives birth up to 6 weeks of parental leave for births without complications or 8 weeks of parental leave for Caesarian section births and to allow a parenting pupil not giving birth up to 4 weeks of parental leave.
-The bill would specify that parental leave absences shall not be deemed absences in computing average daily attendance if the governing board of the school district of attendance files with the State Department of Education an expectant and parenting pupil policy that includes procedures for ensuring pupils are provided with schoolwork while on parental leave.
+This bill would include as another type of excused-absence absence, 4 absences per school year to care for a sick child, for which the school is prohibited from requiring a note from a doctor.
+The bill would authorize the governing board of a school district to allow a parenting pupil who gives or expects to give birth up to 6 weeks of parental leave and to allow a parenting pupil not giving birth up to 3 weeks of parental leave.
+The bill would specify that parental leave absences shall not be deemed absences in computing average daily attendance if the governing board of the school district of attendance files with the State Department of Education an expectant and parenting pupil policy that includes procedures for ensuring pupils are provided with schoolwork while on parental-leave. leave, and would specify the method for crediting average daily attendance for these pupils.